 For such people it is harder, and more expensive in proportion to family income, to reach employment opportunities.17 In Australia's five largest cities, 44% of outer-urban sector residents travel over 20 km to work, even though for 58% of these residents their employment is located in the same sector.
 In contrast, 76% of inner-urban sector residents live within 10 km of their workplace.
-Between the same two sectors, the proportion of people who live within walking distance of medium- or high-frequency AM peak public transport ranges from 96% of inner-urban residents.18
+Between the same two sectors, the proportion of people who live within walking distance of medium- or high-frequency AM peak public transport ranges from 96% of inner-urban residents down to 44% of outer-urban residents.18